-Of course, there is no better way to practice than the total immersion with native speakers.
+Of course, there is no better way to practice than the full immersion with native speakers.
 I spoke about this already when I tackled the issue of the right strategy to learn Indonesian.

 But you might want to practice at home also.
-So here is a few tricks that you can use to practice those skills on your own.
+So here are a few tricks that you can use to practice those skills on your own.

 Watching Youtube channels in Indonesian is an excellent and fun way to practice common and informal Indonesian as well as learning lots of stuff about the culture.

 My first pick would be the videos produced by Last Day Production.
-They always come with English subtitles, they are funny and often includes elements from Indonesia pop culture.
-Their only drawback would be there mild to heavy use of slang.
+They always come with English subtitles, they are funny and often include elements from Indonesia pop culture.
+Their only drawback would be their regular use of Jakarta/Java slang.

 Another really good pick is Sacha Stevenson’s channel.
 I think she was the first foreigner making video in Bahasa Indonesia on Youtube.
 She’s been living in the country for years and has excellent command on the language as well as a good accent.